ndphillips/FFTrees/README.md

 We encourage you to read the article to learn more about the history of FFTs and how the **FFTrees** package creates, visualizes, and evaluates them.
-If you use **FFTrees** in your own work, please cite us and share your experiences (e.g., [on GitHub](https://github.com/ndphillips/FFTrees/issues)) so we can continue developing the package.
+When using **FFTrees** in your own work, please cite us and share your experiences (e.g., [on GitHub](https://github.com/ndphillips/FFTrees/issues)) so we can continue developing the package.